Log streaming: Cloud Files

 - Review the information in our Setting Up Remote Log Streaming guide.

-Fill out the New Cloudfiles endpoint fields as follows:
+- Fill out the Create a new Cloud Files endpoint fields as follows:

-- In the Container Name field, type the name of the Cloud Files container in which to store the logs.
+- In the Bucket name field, type the name of the Cloud Files container in which to store the logs.

 - In the User field, type the username of the Cloud Files user you created above.

-- In the Access Key field, type the API key you found above.
+- In the Access key field, type the API key of your Cloud Files account.

 - In the Path field, optionally type the path within the container to store the files.
 The path ends with a trailing slash.
 If this field is left empty, the files will be saved in the container's root path.

 - In the Gzip level field, optionally type the level of gzip compression you want applied to the log files.
 You can specify any whole number from